OPTIMA-CTI/XAITrafficIntell/README.md

 2) **Intelligence folder:** The Intelligence folder contains scripts related to threat intelligence extracted from darknet traffic data.

 3) **SHAP_Feature_Selection folder:** This folder contains code for conducting classification tasks with varying numbers of features selected based on SHAP (SHapley Additive exPlanations) summary plot results.

+## Citation

+If you use the OSTIS dataset, models, or any other materials from this repository in your research or application, please cite our paper:

+@article{arikkat2024xaitrafficintell,
+  title={XAITrafficIntell: Interpretable Cyber Threat Intelligence for Darknet Traffic Analysis}, author={Arikkat, Dincy R and Vinod, P and Rafidha Rehiman, KA and Rasheed, Rabeeba Abdul and Conti, Mauro}, journal={Journal of Network and Systems Management}, volume={32}, number={4}, pages={88}, year={2024}, publisher={Springer}
+}